Functorial resolution by torus actions: Resolution Algorithm via Cobordant Blow-ups

-\subsection{Coefficient ideal of Rees algebra}
+\subsubsection{Coefficient ideal of Rees algebra}

 The origin of the coefficient ideals concept can be traced back to the work of Abhyankhar and Hironaka, as seen in \cite{Hironaka}.
-Various definitions of this notion have been explored in multiple studies, including \cite{Villamayor}, \cite{Bierstone-Milman}, \cite{Wlodarczyk}, and \cite{Kollar}, among others.
+Various definitions of this notion have been explored in multiple studies, including \cite{Villamayor}, \cite{Bierstone-Milman-simple}, \cite{Bierstone-Milman}, \cite{Wlodarczyk}, and \cite{Kollar}, among others.
+The approach adopted in this work is closely aligned with the definitions presented in \cite{Bierstone-Milman-simple} and \cite{Bierstone-Milman} within the framework of resolution by smooth centers, but it does not require factorization by monomials associated with the exceptional divisors.

-In the context of our methodology, the coefficient ideal is used to derive a better approximation of a maximal admissible center.
-As demonstrated in Section \ref{algo}, the maximal admissible center $\cA$ can be obtained by the recursive application of coefficient ideals to a specified Rees algebra $R=\cO_X[\cI t]$.
-The coefficient ideal, as per our definition, is a non-canonical concept that is relatively straightforward to compute in the completion $\widehat{\cO}_{X,p}$ in what we refer to as a 'split form' (as discussed in Section \ref{split10}).

-This version of the coefficient ideal simplifies and streamlines computations and can be likened to the approach used by Bierstone-Milman in their resolution algorithm, as referenced in \cite{Bierstone-Milman-simple} and \cite{Bierstone-Milman}, albeit in a differing framework.